ResiduosCodeur/ResiduosCodeur/README.md

 ## 🚀 About Me

 - 🎓 Student passionate about Systems Programming and Full Stack Development
-- 🦀 Learning and building with Rust, Go, C++, and JavaScript
+- 🔐 Learning and building in Security, Operating Systems, and Distributed Systems
-- 🔐 Interested in Security, Operating Systems, and Distributed Systems
+- 🦀 Exploring Rust Ecosystem
-- 🌱 Exploring Open Source
+- 🌱 Exploring Free and Open-Source Software

 ---